DNS check

 In addition to basic checks, RMON allows users to configure checks for various types of DNS records.
 By selecting the desired type in the "Resource Record Type" field, users can specify whether they want to query for A records (which map domain names to IP addresses), MX records (which specify mail exchange servers), CNAME records (which provide aliasing for domain names), or other types of DNS records.

-RMON also allows users to configure notifications for alerts about any issues related to DNS checks by selecting from various channels, including Telegram, Slack, PagerDuty, and/or Mattermost, when adding a new check.
+RMON also allows users to configure notifications for alerts about any issues related to DNS checks by selecting from various channels, including Telegram, Slack, PagerDuty, Mattermost, and/or Email, when adding a new check.